kcamloyd/triad-map/README.md

 * [Flickr API](https://www.flickr.com/services/api/)

 To run:
+* Click the link at the top of this ReadMe

+OR:
 * Download a zip file or clone the repo
 * Open index.html in a browser